 Don’t be fooled by the size: These two fun-sized primates are some of the coolest, smartest, and fastest animals living at the Duke Lemur Center, and they’re helping with some really awesome non-invasive research projects, too—including shedding light on Alzheimer’s disease.
 Using positive reinforcement training with pineapple juice rewards, they can even use tiny touchscreens!

-While these small fries are sometimes too tiny and too fast to see clearly on a live tour, we take you behind-the-scenes to get a good look at the gray mouse lemur and the Moholi bush baby in all their (miniature) glory.
+While these small fries are sometimes too tiny and too fast to see clearly on a live tour, we take you behind-the-scenes to get a good look at the gray mouse lemur in all its (miniature) glory.

 There’s something strange about this lemur but we can’t quite put our finger on it… !
 Find out what makes the aye-aye so unique, and how our animal caretakers work hard to make sure our aye-ayes can use their talents every day.
 An extremely rare and endlessly fascinating lemur, the aye-aye continues to teach us about the natural history of the lemur family, and their somewhat spooky appearance makes us love them even more!

 Unfortunately, not everyone feels the same way about aye-ayes, and in this video we learn how cultural perspectives or even first impressions of an animal may affect their survival in the wild.